 Students will be expected to keep themselves well-groomed and neatly dressed at all times.
 Any form of dress or hairstyle which is considered contrary to good hygiene or which is distractive or disruptive in appearance and detrimental to the purpose or conduct of the school will not be permitted.
-(See Personal Grooming Standards and Clothing Charts on page 34-35 for specific examples.)
-As a choice option, Chandler Traditional Academy sites have a supplemental handbook which describes procedure and protocols specific to these sites.
+(See Personal Grooming Standards and Clothing Charts on page 37 for specific examples.)
+As a choice option, Chandler Traditional Academy (CTA) sites have a prescribed dress outlined in the Traditional Academy Addendum on pages 95-96.
 In addition, as per A.R.S. § 15 - 342(22), school sites may have a uniform or prescribed dress.
 (Please check with school sites as to specifics.)